$^{197}$Au($\gamma,\,xn;\,x\,=\,1\thicksim9$) Reaction Cross Section Measurements using Laser-Driven Ultra-Intense $\gamma$-Ray Source: INTRODUCTION

+Super intense high energy $\gamma$-rays are very useful tools for broad areas.
+In nuclear physics, high energy $\gamma$-rays for photonuclear reactions and photofission play a crucial role in nuclear astrophysics \cite{bur57,hui60,bla75,arn03}, nuclear reaction mechanisms \cite{arn03}, nuclear structures \cite{hui60,kol98}, and nuclear energy \cite{mac09}.
+In the field of industrial radiography, laser-driven photon beams can provide high space resolutions and short time resolutions \cite{ben11,wu18,arm19}.
+Laser-driven intense photon beams are also believed to be a potential method for FLASH radiotherapy, which requires a radiation dose rate higher than 40 Gy/s \cite{mon18,gao22}.
+For now, high energy $\gamma$-rays were commonly generated by large facilities like electron linear accelerator bremsstrahlung \cite{nai16,vod21}, laser Compton scattering (LCS) \cite{wel09,hor10,hai15,wang22}, in-flight annihilation of monochromatic positrons \cite{car74}, and accelerator-based nuclear reactions \cite{he20}, using which multitudinous achievements in fundamental researches and applications have been achieved.

-Photonuclear reaction cross sections and their isomeric yield ratios are very important in the field of nuclear structures, nuclear reaction mechanisms, and nuclear astrophysics \cite{van60, hui60, bla75}.
-The isomeric yield ratio of a nuclear reaction depends on the projectile particles and the spins of both target and daughter nuclei, which is used as a good test for nuclear structure theories and nuclear reaction models \cite{van60, hui60, tso00,kol98}.
-In nuclear astrophysics, there are 30-35 proton-rich nuclei ($p$-nuclei) which can not be produced by neutron-capture processes ($s$-process and $r$-process) \cite{Bur57,Arn03,Arn07}.
-For those nuclei, a lot of processes, known as $p$-processes, were put forward to explain the $p$-nucleus production mechanism \cite{Arn03,Sau11,Rau13}, which contain a series of photonuclear reactions such as ($\gamma,\,n$), ($\gamma,\,p$), and ($\gamma,\,\alpha$) reactions \cite{Rap06}.
-The experimental measurements of those reactions are very important for nuclear synthesis and stellar models \cite{Rap06}.
-But there are very few studies for cross sections of photonuclear reactions with half-life times of several seconds or less.
-To explore such reactions, ultra-bright ultra-fast $\gamma$-ray sources are required.
+For photonuclear reactions, their cross sections and isomeric ratios (IR) are very important for nuclear physics studies.
+The IR of a nuclear reaction depends on the projectile particles and the spins of both target and daughter nuclei, which is used as a good test for nuclear structure theories and nuclear reaction models \cite{van60,hui60,tso00,kol98}.
+In nuclear astrophysics, there are 30-35 proton-rich nuclei ($p$-nuclei) which can not be produced by neutron-capture processes ($s$-process and $r$-process) \cite{bur57,arn03,arn07}.
+For those nuclei, a lot of processes, known as $p$-processes, were put forward to explain the $p$-nucleus production mechanism \cite{arn03,sau11,rau13}, which contain a series of photonuclear reactions such as ($\gamma,\,n$), ($\gamma,\,p$), and ($\gamma,\,\alpha$) reactions \cite{rap06}.
+The experimental measurements of those reactions are very important for nucleosynthesis and stellar models \cite{rap06}.
+For now, photonuclear reactions are widely studied in their giant dipole resonance (GDR) at $\gamma$-ray energies up to about 30 MeV.
+In recent years, photodisintegration reactions have attracted a lot of interest and were multiple studies above the GDR \cite{erm10,nai16,vod21}, which are important for the nucleosynthesis, nuclear model test, and applications like accelerator-driven subcritical systems (ADS) \cite{bow03}.
+But there are very few studies for cross sections of photonuclear reactions with half-life times of several seconds or less due to the lack of suitable $\gamma$-ray sources, which have a significant impact on the nucleosynthesis in the Type II Supernova explosion \cite{arn03,arn07,ray95}.
+To explore such reactions, ultra-bright ultra-fast $\gamma$-rays are required.